-Inter-rater reliability coefficient: Will scores be replicable regardless of the rater or examiner who grades papers or observes performances?
-This evidence will be relevant for tests that incorporate human raters or scorers, such as, tests with essays, performances or constructed response tasks.
+Inter-rater reliability coefficient: Will scores be replicable regardless of rater or examiner?
+This evidence will be relevant for tests that incorporate human raters or scorers, such as, tests with essays or constructed response tasks.
 Most standardized achievement tests today include a writing assessment that calls for some degree of human rater involvement.
 This type of reliability evidence is relevant even when computer-scoring algorithms may be employed for scores.